foss-for-synopsys-dwc-arc-processors/documentation/docs/platforms/board-emsdp.md

 different hardware configurations enable the board to be programmed with different ARC EM processors and subsystems.
 The packages also contain the necessary software configuration information for the toolchain and embARC Open Software Platform.
-The development platform is supported by Synopsys’ ARC MetaWare Development Toolkit, which includes a compiler, debugger and libraries optimized for maximum performance with minimal code size.
+The development platform is supported by MIPS ARC MetaWare Development Toolkit, which includes a compiler, debugger and libraries optimized for maximum performance with minimal code size.
 The embARC Open Software Platform (OSP), available online from embARC.org, gives